Mythology of Indonesia: Batak

 The Batak creation myth has many versions.
 Large collections of Batak tales were recorded by European scholars in their own languages (mostly Dutch) beginning in the mid-19th century.

 At the beginning of time there was only the sky with a great sea beneath it.
 In the sky lived the gods and the sea was the home of a mighty underworld dragon Naga Padoha.
+In some versions of the tale he guarded a vast celestial treasure hoard, from which gems and diamonds were scattered to the heavens by his breath to become the first stars.
 The earth did not yet exist and human beings, too, were as yet unknown.
 At the beginning of creation stands the god Mula Jadi Na Bolon.
 His origin remains uncertain.
 A rough translation of the name is the "beginning of becoming".
 Everything that exists can be traced to him.
 Mula Jadi lives in the upper world, which is usually divided into seven levels.
 His three sons, Batara Guru, Mangalabulan and Soripada were born from eggs laid by a hen fertilized by Mula Jadi.
 Two swallows act as messengers and helpers to Mula Jadi in his act of creation.
 Their functions vary in the different versions.
 Mula Jadi begets three daughters whom he gives as wives for his three sons.
 Mankind is the result of the union of the three couples.
 Besides the three sons of Mula Jadi another god, Asiasi, has only unclear place and function.
 There is some evidence that Asiasi can be seen as the balance and unity of the trinity of gods.

 The ruler of the underworld, i. e. the primeval sea, is the serpent-dragon Naga Padoha.
 He too existed before the beginning and seems to be the opponent of Mula Jadi.
 As ruler of the underworld Naga Padoha also has an important function in the creation of the earth.

 All these six gods play a minor role in ritual.
 They do not receive sacrificial offerings from the faithful and no places of sacrifice are built for them.
 They are merely called on in prayers for help and assistance.